MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-device-writeback.md

 <a name='part-2-enable-device-writeback-in-azure-ad-connect'></a>

 ## Part 2: Enable device writeback in Microsoft Entra Connect
 1. Run the installation wizard again.
-Select **Configure device options** from the Additional Tasks page and click **Next**.
+Select **Configure device options** from the Additional Tasks page and select **Next**.

     ![Configure device options](./media/how-to-connect-device-writeback/deviceoptions.png)

     >[!NOTE]
     > The new Configure device options is available only in version 1.1.819.0 and newer.

 2. On the device options page, select **Configure device writeback**.
-Option to **Disable device writeback** won't be available until device writeback is enabled.
-Click on **Next** to move to the next page in the wizard.
+Option to **Disable device writeback** isn't be available until device writeback is enabled.
+Select on **Next** to move to the next page in the wizard.
     ![Chose device operation](./media/how-to-connect-device-writeback/configuredevicewriteback1.png)

 3. On the writeback page, you'll see the supplied domain as the default Device writeback forest.